Composing Control Barrier Functions for Complex Safety Specifications: INTRODUCTION

 In this letter, we propose a framework to capture complex safety specifications by CBFs.
 We combine multiple safety constraints via Boolean logic, and propose an algorithmic way to establish a single CBF for nontrivial safety specifications.
 Our method leverages both the Boolean logic from~\cite{glotfelter2017nonsmooth} and the smooth combination idea from~\cite{lindemann2019stl}, while merging the benefits of these approaches.
 We address multiple levels of logical compositions of safety constraints, i.e., arbitrary combinations of AND and OR logic, which was not established in~\cite{lindemann2019stl}, while we create a continuously differentiable CBF to avoid discontinuous systems like in~\cite{glotfelter2017nonsmooth}.
-Meanwhile, as opposed to~\cite{wang2016multiobjective}, the stability of the resulting safe set is guaranteed.
-We characterize the properties of the proposed CBF, and we use numerical simulations to demonstrate its ability to address safety-critical control with nontrivial constraints.
+Meanwhile, as opposed to~\cite{wang2016multiobjective}, the stability of the safe set is guaranteed.

+In Section~\ref{sec:CBF}, we introduce CBFs and motivate multiple safety constraints.
+In Section~\ref{sec:multipleCBFs}, we propose a single CBF candidate to address the compositions of multiple constraints.
+We also characterize its properties, and we use simulations to demonstrate its ability to address safety-critical control with nontrivial constraints.
+Section~\ref{sec:concl} closes with conclusions.